WillTheFarmer/apache-logs-to-mysql/.github/README.md

 The steps are very important in making this installation painless.
 Please follow in the order the instructions are listed.

 ### 1. MySQL Steps
-Before running the apachLogs2MySQL.sql file open it in your favorite editor and do a Find and Replace the following with a MySQL User account with dba rights on the server you are installing on.
-This will make installation much easier.
+Before running `apachLogs2MySQL.sql` open file in your favorite editor and do a ***Find and Replace*** of the following User Account with a User Account with DBA Role on server you are installing on.
+This will make everything much easier.
 Copy below:
 ```
 root`@`%`
 ```
-The easiest way to install is using the MySQL Command Line Client.
-Login as user with DBA rights and execute the following:
+The easiest way to install is use MySQL Command Line Client.
+Login as User with DBA Role and execute the following:
 ```
 source yourpath/apacheLogs2MySQL.sql
 ```
-MySQL server must be configured in my.ini, mysqld.cnf or my.cnf file depending on platform:
+MySQL server must be configured in `my.ini`, `mysqld.cnf` or `my.cnf` depending on platform:
 ```
 [mysqld]
 local-infile=1